Nk125/Sulphur/README.md

 Fixes issues and add more functionality + best practices (char[1024] DISALLOWED HERE!!)

 ### Requirements
-libssl and libcrypto required by client (to enable HTTPS conns), and for client & server, OpenSSL can be either static or DLL
+libssl and libcrypto required by client (to enable HTTPS conns), or build/download OpenSSL for Windows (You can download precompiled binaries)